-When it comes to both work and life trajectories – there is one thing that is inevitable for everyone: change.
-In fact, there are little improvements, innovations, or advancements that can be made on a personal, or even global, level without some kind of change.
+When it comes to both work and life trajectories – there is one thing that is inevitable for everyone: Change.
+In fact, there are little improvements, innovations, or advancements that can be made without some kind of change.
+That is true on a personal level as well as a global level.
+A career coach is one of the tools you can use to manoeuvre in this changing environment.

-The changing face of work as we know it is an inevitable byproduct of how the world continues to advance at a mind-boggling speed thanks to new technologies and thought processes.
+The world continues to advance at a mind-boggling speed.
+The changing face of work as we know it is an inevitable byproduct of that.

 Change can affect your work situation personally or your industry as a whole.
-But to anticipate and meander through change in your career is to ensure a path that is fulfilling, rewarding, and inspiring for both you and those around you.
+But to anticipate and meander through change in your career is necessary.
+It’s a way to to ensure a path that is fulfilling, rewarding, and inspiring for you and those around you.

 At any rung on the career ladder, seeking the guidance of a professional is always an option.
-Their sage advice can help propel you forward, encourage you to overcome certain obstacles or provide clarity to your work situation.
+Their sage advice can help propel you forward.
+Having someone to encourage you to overcome certain obstacles or provide clarity to your work situation.

 Career uncertainty in an ever-changing world

 Career-related doubts are at an all-time high.
-A survey by the financial institution Capital One found that almost one in five Millennial females (born between 1980-1994) had yet to identify a career path – while some 80% had taken a job that didn’t exactly match their career values.
-A study by Gallup, a US management consulting company, unveiled that Millennial turnover costs the American government $30.5 billion annually, and that job switching and disengagement with the traditional workforce is rife amongst the younger age group.
-The most recent Deloitte Millennial Survey also revealed that up to 43% of millennials envision leaving their jobs within the next two years.
+Almost one in five Millennial females (born between 1980-1994) had yet to identify a career path.
+That figure is from on A survey by the financial institution Capital One.
+The same survey found that some 80% had taken a job that didn’t exactly match their career values.
+I’m sure many of us can recognise that from our first job.
+So why is it a problem?
+A study by Gallup unveiled that Millennial turnover costs the American government $30.5 billion annually.
+Also, Job switching and disengagement with the traditional workforce is rife amongst the younger age group.
+The Deloitte Millennial Survey revealed that up to 43% of millennials envision leaving their jobs within the next two years.

 This uncertainty is not just something plaguing millennials either.
-Hudson, a talent solutions company, found that Generation X workers (born between 1965 and 1979) were the least happy in their current roles, compared with other generations.
-Hudson reported that 47% of Generation X workers did not understand the career opportunities available to them and 20% were struggling to achieve some semblance of work/life balance.
-Alarmingly, a study done by OC Tanner Europe on Generation X revealed that 32% of males and 28% of females admitted that their jobs were having a negative impact on their physical health.
+Hudson, a talent solutions company, were looking at Generation X workers.
+They found that Generation X workers (born between 1965 and 1979) were the least happy in their current roles.
+The study compared Generation X with other generations.
+Hudson reported that 47% of Generation X workers did not understand the career opportunities available to them.
+A further 20% were struggling to achieve some semblance of work/life balance.
+Most alarmingly maybe is a study on Generation X done by OC Tanner Europe.
+The study revealed that 32% of males and 28% of females admitted that their jobs were having a negative impact on their physical health.

 Signs you need a career coach

 Of course, it is normal to experience stress or apprehension to a certain extent in your professional life.
-However, if your work-related feelings and attitudes begin to impact and interfere with your physical or mental health, it’s likely time to seek professional advice.
+So when do you seak professional advice?
+Generally, your work-related feelings and attitudes shouldn’t impact and interfere with your physical or mental health.
+If they do then it might be a good time to seak professional advice.

-According to Dr. Kristen A. Tolbert, a psychologist and the founder of Career CoLabs counselling and consulting firm, manifesting physical symptoms of work stress should not be ignored.
-Dr. Tolbert warned that nervous system issues, headaches, stomach aches, and emotional symptoms like depression, anxiety, anger, and trauma are common warning signs that signal your work may be impacting your quality of life.
+Dr. Kristen A. Tolbert is a psychologist and the founder of Career CoLabs counselling and consulting firm.
+According to her manifesting physical symptoms of work stress should not be ignored.
+When stress starts manifesting in symptoms such as headaches or stomach ache that’s common warning signs.
+It might mean that your work may be impacting your quality of life.
+She also mentions emotional symptoms like depression, anxiety, anger, and trauma.
+These are common warning signs that signal your work may be impacting your quality of life.

-Dr. Tara Trout, the founder of Skyline Psychological Services, specializes in working with professionals and athletes, encouraging them to improve leadership and manage stress.
+Dr. Tara Trout is the founder of Skyline Psychological Services.
+They specialise in working with professionals and athletes, encouraging them to improve leadership and manage stress.
 Dr. Trout wholeheartedly agrees that you must listen to what your instincts are telling you.

 “If you are dreading going to the office or interacting with your peers and superiors daily, this is a huge red flag,” Dr. Trout adds.
 “If you find yourself constantly making excuses to get out of work, putting in poor effort, faking illness, or feeling an impending sense of doom, it is best not to ignore these feelings.”

-If you are gravely unhappy with your chosen career path, rest assured that it is never too late to overhaul your situation.
+If you are gravely unhappy with your chosen career path, it is never too late to overhaul your situation.

 Dr. Tolbert advises asking yourself what, specifically, is making you unhappy in the workplace.